What’s On:

 Workshops 4

-Sarah King, RSCM Education Programmes Manager.
-The Education team covers a diverse range of activity, including direct training in online, day and residential courses, our Voices, Residentiary and Youth Choirs, and our Award exams.
-Sarah King, our Educational Programmes Manager, co-ordinates their work.
+Sarah King, RSCM Education Programmes Manager, co-ordinates the work of the Education team as it delivers a diverse range of activity, including direct training in online, day and residential courses, our Voices, Residentiary and Youth Choirs, our Hymnpact! resource and our Voice for Life Award exams.
+She joined the RSCM in 2013 and holds an MA in Christian Liturgy as well as a first degree in Music.

 This session is aimed at those leading worship in churches with limited musical confidence.
 Often smaller in numbers and lacking regular musicians, it will nevertheless explain and demonstrate that the one resource they do have available, their voices, can be an essential enabling and community-building benefit for gatherings of all sizes.